 One of the nice things about Boothbay Harbor - Southport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Boothbay Harbor - Southport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Boothbay Harbor - Southport does not have a public transit system used by locals to get to and from work.

 The people who call Boothbay Harbor - Southport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boothbay Harbor - Southport residents report their race to be White, followed by Asian.
 Important ancestries of people in Boothbay Harbor - Southport include English, Irish, French, German, and Scottish.

 The most common language spoken in Boothbay Harbor - Southport is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Vietnamese.

 In addition, with more than 1.9% of residents living with a same sex partner, is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.5% of U.S. neighborhoods.